frederickobrien/the-whale-lines/news/dc-elites-moved-to-truman-show-style-dome.md

 date: 2020-04-03
 description: The American people are preparing for a bright and beautiful new chapter now that the entirety of Washington DC’s ruling class has been safely contained in a dome much like that featured in the hit motion picture *The Truman Show*.
 angle: -0.5
+image: /images/story-images/the-dome.png
+imageAlt: A huge dome in the countryside

 ---